Skip to content

 How CAMAudit Detects This

-CAMAudit extracts the management fee cap from your lease, expressed as a percentage and applied to a specified revenue base (gross revenues, base rents, or another defined metric).
-It also extracts the actual management fee billed from your CAM reconciliation statement.
+CAMAudit extracts the management fee cap from your lease, expressed as a percentage applied to a specified revenue base such as gross revenues, base rents, or another defined metric.
+CAMAudit also extracts the actual management fee billed from your CAM reconciliation statement to set up the comparison.

-The detection rule multiplies the cap percentage by the correct revenue base to calculate the maximum fee your landlord was permitted to charge.
-If the actual fee exceeds this maximum, CAMAudit flags the difference as a quantified overcharge.
-The finding includes the specific calculation: fee charged, fee permitted, and dollar overage.
+CAMAudit's management fee detection rule multiplies the cap percentage by the correct revenue base to calculate the maximum fee your landlord was permitted to charge.
+When the actual fee exceeds this maximum, CAMAudit flags the difference as a quantified overcharge and includes the specific calculation in the finding: fee charged, fee permitted, and dollar overage.

 CAMAudit also checks whether the revenue base used by the landlord in the reconciliation matches the definition in your lease.
-A common error is applying the fee percentage to gross revenues that include excluded income categories or inflated figures, effectively bypassing the cap without technically exceeding the stated percentage.
+A common error is applying the fee percentage to gross revenues that include income categories excluded by the lease definition, effectively bypassing the cap without technically exceeding the stated percentage.

 Real-World Example